chboishabba/tircorder-JOBBIE/README.md

 ## Coming Soon

-- **Speaker Diarization**
+- **Speaker Diarization -- currently implemented upstream by whisperx**
-- **Word-level Transcripts**
+- **Word-level Transcripts -- currently implemented upstream by whisperx**
 - **Word-level Confidence Scores**
 - **User-friendly Web Interface --  currently Gradio for API/GUI access, more to come soon**
-- **Streamlined Setup Process**
+- **Streamlined Setup Process -- there are some issues supporting GPGPU on older cards.
+At time of first commit, AMD GPGPU was not supported on windows, though there appears to be progress being made via WSL.**

+- A note on development, [AMD has deprecated support for General Purpose compute on older cards such as Polaris (RX580)](https://github.com/lamikr/rocm_sdk_builder/issues/173#issuecomment-2555741882).
+The community [has been working to restore these features](https://github.com/xuhuisheng/rocm-gfx803).
+Due to develpment and personal constraints, progress on this project was limited [until recently, with sincere thank yous to those involved in the efforts](https://github.com/robertrosenbusch/gfx803_rocm).
+As of June 2025, progress may ideally resume!

 ## Features

 - **Voice Activation**: Automatically starts recording when voice is detected.
-- **Activity-Based Recording Management**: Adjusts recording sensitivity based on user activity.
+- **Activity-Based Recording Management**: Adjustable recording sensitivity based on user activity.
-- **Resource Efficient**: Optimizes CPU and memory usage to ensure minimal impact on system performance.
+- **Resource Efficient**: Optimizes CPU and memory usage by offloading processing, to ensure minimal impact on user system performance.
-- **Adaptive Recording**: Changes recording intervals based on detected activity to save storage and processing power.
+- **Adaptive Recording**: **COMING SOON** Changes recording intervals based on detected activity to save storage and processing power.
 - **Separated concerns**: Manage transcription on an external machine, ensuring the client can get on with things.